fresheneesz/transaction-protocol-tests/Sucinct-Atomic-Swaps/SAS-with-emulated-bbv.md

 The [SAS with OP_BBV](SAS-with-op-bbv.md) can be emulated using [this emulation technique](bip-beforeblockverify.md#emulation-with-absolute-and-relative-timelocks).
 This has the downside that one party (Bob) must watch the blockchain until he spends the coins he received in the swap.

+## Comparison to SAS without OP_BBV

+* Pro: Neither party needs to store/backup any state that can't be recovered from the seed.
+* Con: Is not scriptless.

+Both this and [Ruben Somsen's SAS protocol](https://gist.github.com/RubenSomsen/8853a66a64825716f51b409be528355f) require 2 transactions (1 per chain) in normal scenarios.
+And both require one party (Bob) to watch the chain until he spends his received coins.
+However, in this protocol, once the `ALTC to Alice` transaction has been sent, neither party needs to store any dynamic state and can restore from only their seed.
+In Ruben's SAS protocol, Bob must store state (Alice's key) until he spends his received coins.
+However, this protocol is not scriptless.

+## Transaction spend-paths

 The transactions could look like the following using [spend-path notation](notation.md):

 ```